-This page offers a searchable directory, intended to help Dietitians you find dietitians near you.
-Australia the work of dietitians and when to refer, as well as Australia verified and evidence-based information about diet and nutrition.
+This page offers a searchable directory, intended to help you find dietitians near you.
+Pind out more about dietetics here This website provides more detailed information about the work of dietitians and when to refer, as well as verified and evidence-based information about diet and nutrition.
+Dietitians Australia